Azure/Enterprise-Scale/docs/reference/wingtip/README.md

 To deploy this ARM template, your user/service principal must have Owner permission at the tenant root.
 See the following [instructions](https://docs.microsoft.com/en-us/azure/role-based-access-control/elevate-access-global-admin) on how to grant access.

-Also you need to esure that at subscription level the resource provider Microsoft.Management is regsitert.
+Also you need to ensure that at subscription level the resource provider Microsoft.Management is registert.
 You find the currently registered resource providers in the Azure Portal at your Subscription.
-You can find more details in the [article](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types).
+More details can be found in the following [article](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types).

 ## What will be deployed?